UEFI-code/Arduino_Hash_Cracker/README.md

 ## Working on Non-Arduino MCU for just little edit.

-(like Serial Communication code in STM32).
+(like Serial Communication's & Random Function's code for STM32).

 ### Next Step: